4 Searching the Literature

 - Reference lists of identified trials

-They also contacted researchers working in the field for unpublished data, confidential reports, and raw data—an important step for comprehensive searching that’s easy to overlook.
+They also contacted researchers working in the field for unpublished data, confidential reports, and raw data.

 Step 3: Their Inclusion and Exclusion Criteria